-From a love of literature, to a love of writing, to a love of data, especially science and government data, my career journey has taken a few turns over the past decade.
+From a love of literature, to a love of writing, to a love of data, especially government and science data, my career journey has taken a few turns over the past decade.
 One theme weaves through it all, however: I love helping people access the information they need.

-Though the domains have changed over the years, my work continues to focus on resource development and user experience.
-Whether this manifests in copyediting or data literacy workshops, I’m committed to delivering sound information — information that’s organized, vetted, and presented with attention to how the user will experience and learn from it — to those who need it.
+Though the domains have changed over the years, my work continues to focus on training, resource development, and user experience.
+Whether this manifests in running data workshops or copyediting technical reports, I’m committed to delivering sound information — information that’s organized, vetted, and presented with attention to how the user will experience and learn from it — to those who need it.

 Following graduation, I worked as a bioinformatics analyst and data curator at Sage Bionetworks.
 While at Sage, most of my work centered on data curation and harmonization, metadata standards development, and user documentation to promote open science in the areas of neurofibromatosis and immunotherapy.